simbindiganavale/Assessments/README.md

 To run a Spring Boot module run the command: mvn spring-boot:run in the module directory

 Developed in Visual Studio Code

+## leavesSummaryBatch
+A spring batch implementation to export the leaves details of all employees and write it to a file.